 Following your indoor warm-up, venture over to The Art Institute of Chicago for a photo op with the famous lions decked out in their holiday wreaths, before walking to Millennium Park to see the City of Chicago Christmas Tree.

 Secure a selfie at The Bean, then lace up your skates at the Maggie Daley Park for a unique winter experience.
 Skating with family and friends across this winding, ice-covered path with the city skyline as a backdrop is sure to result in cherished memories.
 Just remember to make reservations beforehand.

 When it gets dark, head down the Chicago Riverwalk to catch Art on the MART, a 25-story video installation that takes over the side of the Merchandise Mart.
-During the holiday season, you can expect Nutcracker-inspired projections by Joffrey Ballet and an inspirational tribute to Chicago’s jazz legacy.
+During the holiday season, you can expect Nutcracker-inspired projections by Joffrey Ballet.

 The nights are getting longer, but that just gives you more reason to embrace holiday light shows!
 Navy Pier is brightening the winter season with Light Up The Lake, a holiday festival that boasts kiddie train rides, Santa’s Merry Main Street, and Chicagoland’s biggest indoor light garden.
 Get your tickets in advance — they include a ride on the heated Centennial Wheel, giving you a stunning view of the lights across the city.